-(Disclosure: The links to books on this site are Amazon affiliate links.
+(Disclosure: The Amazon links to books in this post are Amazon affiliate links.
 You can read more about this on my Disclosures page)

 I’d been meaning to check out The Index Card: Why Personal Finance Doesn’t Have to Be Complicated for quite some time.
 I’d heard about it awhile back from a bunch of different sources (most likely a Marketplace podcast).
 I really enjoyed Helaine Olen’s book, Pound Foolish: Exposing the Dark Side of the Personal Finance Industry, about the personal finance industry, so I wanted to check out this book she co-wrote with Harold Pollack.

 I really liked the way the book walked you through steps to get your finances in order and on the right track.
 The book was inspired by the realization that most money advice could fit all on one index card.
 You can see the original photo of the index card here.